Corporate Governance

 The Board meets regularly and in any event no less frequently than five times every calendar year.
 The Company's Articles of Association (the "Articles") and the Israeli Companies law allow the convening of meetings of the Board using conference calls or any other device allowing each director participating in such meeting to hear all the other directors participating in such meeting.
 Board materials and Committees’ materials are disseminated to the members of the Board and to the members of the respective Board Committees in a timely manner, prior to each meeting.

-The attendance (in person or remotely) of the directors in the Board meetings held in 2022 was as follows (in addition, a written resolution was passed on one occasion):
+The attendance (in person or remotely) of the directors in the Board meetings held in 2023 was as follows (in addition, a written resolution was passed on one occasion):

 The Management of the Company provides the Board with interim and periodical (quarterly/annual) financial reports (in line with the SGX RegCo’s announcement of 9 January 2020, the Company publishes semi-annual and annual financial statements, but the Board discusses the Company’s performance at least on a quarterly basis), budget control reports and additional financial and operational information.
 The Board has separate and independent access to senior Management of the Company.
 Requests for information from the Board are dealt with promptly.
 The Board is informed on all material events and transactions as and when they occur.
-Professional advisors (e.g. with regard to securitiesrelated matters, compliance, insurance, cyber-security, audit, etc.) may be appointed to advise the Board, or (in special circumstances – as provided by Israeli law) any of its members, if the Board or any individual member thereof needs independent professional advice (under Israeli law, the retention of an independent counsel by a director is subject to the Board or the court's approval, as applicable; when considering a director's request in this regard, the court will consider the adequacy of the advice rendered by the Board's counsel(s) and the fees charged by an independent counsel, in view of the matter in question and the Company's financial situation).
+Professional advisors (e.g. with regard to securitiesrelated matters, compliance, insurance, cyber-security, audit, etc.) may be appointed to advise the Board, or (in special circumstances – as provided by Israeli law) any of its members, if the Board or any individual member thereof seeks independent professional advice (under Israeli law, the retention of an independent counsel by a director is subject to the Board or the court's approval, as applicable; when considering a director's request in this regard, the court will consider the adequacy of the advice rendered by the Board's counsel(s) and the fees charged by an independent counsel, in view of the matter in question and the Company's financial situation).

 The Board is involved in the appointment and removal of the Company secretary.
 The Company secretary (who also serves as an external legal counsel to the Company) attends all Board and Board committees' meetings and is responsible for ensuring that Board procedures are followed and for the recording of the minutes.
 Together with the Chairman and the Management, the Company secretary is responsible for compliance with the applicable laws, rules and regulations in this regard.